 - Broaden the base and depth of analytical thinking by providing a foundation for scholarly inquiry - Mentor physician assistants in personalized, professional development to enhance the P.A. profession, its members, and the communities they serve

-For more information, visit Drexel's College of Nursing and Health Professions Advanced Physician Assistant Studies web page.
+For more information, visit Drexel's College of Nursing and Health Professions Physician Assistant Post-Professional Master's web page.